efrei-ADDE92-CTP/groupe6/README.md

 - We have access to logs which show us that the deployment went well and that the server is running (cf *img/endpoint_api_aca.png*)

 *We obtain the same results as for the previous runs.*
-For example, we can test our endpoint metrics and see that it returns the information requested during the Prometheus configuration.
+For instance, we can test our `/metrics` endpoint and see that it returns the same information as before (cf *img/endpoint_api_aca2.png*).

 ---
 ### 10. Bonus